-It is also the foundation of all excellent meal planning.
+Having a well stocked pantry is the foundation of all successful meal planning.

-If you’ve got the essential pantry supplies you need in the pantry at all times, you should always be able to knock up a quick, healthy meal within minutes and feed unexpected guests at any time.
+If you’ve got all the essential pantry supplies you need in the pantry at all times, you should always be able to knock up a quick, healthy meal within minutes and should always be able

-We will also discuss a simple method to put away your groceries, to use everything efficiently and to avoid any waste.
+I will also discuss the simple method I use to put away your groceries, so you use everything efficiently and avoid

 Basic grocery list for pantry staples.

-I have created a basic grocery list of items I always have in stock in my pantry; this enables me to cook a quick, nutritious, low-fat family meal, reasonably cheaply.
+I have created a basic grocery list of kitchen staples that I always have in stock in my pantry; this enables me to cook a quick, nutritious, low-fat family meal, reasonably cheaply.

-Get your cheap grocery list here!
-Then use it every time you write your shopping list!
+Download your master pantry inventory list then use it every time you write your shopping list!
 Tick off what you already have in stock before you go.

 - Schedule the same day each week to do your weekly shopping; we will discuss why later on in the post.

-- Juice any fruit which may be nearly going off, I often use apple juice to sweeten Ragu sauce, and I use orange juice for carrot and orange soup.
+- Juice any fruit and vegetables which may be past their best. drag the juicer out from the back of the cupboard and let’s give those sad bits of fruit a new lease of life!
+I often use apple juice to sweeten Ragu sauce, and I use orange juice for carrot and orange soup.
 Make soup or stock with any vegetables which are needing to be used up.
 Soups can be frozen and used for lunches, and stock as a base for thickening sauces or stews and make a healthier addition to kids’ meals.

-- Make a note of all the things you need to replenish your pantry supplies, to get my FREE printable basic grocery list click here
+- Make a note of all the things you need to replenish your pantry supplies and add it to your printable pantry stock up list.

 - Stack your fridge and cupboards as you would if you were stacking a supermarket shelf.
 All the longer-dated stuff goes at the back!

 - As you put each item in the fridge note down the day it expires on your planner, this is a crucial factor in meal planning, without this stage, you will struggle to stay organised no matter how much you plan!
-We will cover this in depth in my next post so don’t forget to subscribe to get our updates and get our free staple food list as a bonus!
+We will cover this in depth in my meal planning post so don’t forget to subscribe to get our updates and get the code to our amazing resources library!